Gray Wolf Facts | Yellowstone Wildlife Guide

 The overall hierarchy of a pack is in constant flux, with individuals regularly moving up or down in status.
 Often this movement is within the lower rungs of the pack, but occasionally a subordinate male will challenge the alpha for control.
 If the usurper wins, the previous alpha will generally leave the pack to begin a new one elsewhere.
 If the attempt is unsuccessful, the challenger will most likely be forced to leave.
 This is an important process, as these “dispersers” spread their genes to new areas.

-, the average territory size is 165 square miles overall, with territories in the northern section of the park being about one-third the size of the ranges in the interior of the park.
-This is likely due to the concentration of elk in the north,
+TERRITORIESWolf packs are fiercely defensive of their territories, which range in size from 30 to 2,500 square miles.
+In Yellowstone, the average territory size is 165 square miles overall, with territories in the northern section of the park being about one-third the size of the ranges in the interior of the park.
+This is likely due to the concentration of elk in the

 Most wolf-wolf killings happen on the shared boundary of two territories and are assumed to be the result of defending that boundary.
 Older dispersing males will also frequently be attacked and killed if they wander into an occupied territory.